 Yes, you can opt to remember devices used to access your application, and you associate these remembered devices with your application's users in a Cognito user pool.
-You can also opt to use remembered devices to supress second factor challenges for your users when you have set up multi-factor authentication.
+You can also opt to use remembered devices to suppress second factor challenges for your users when you have set up multi-factor authentication.

 Federate identities and provide secure access to AWS resources

 Q: Can I use Cognito Identity to federate identities and secure access to AWS resources?

 Yes, Cognito Identity enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.
 Amazon Cognito works with external identity providers that support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon) and you can also integrate your own identity provider.